QQlesQ/master-DataScience/Exploratory Data Analysis/README.md

 - The model with the best Accuracy is Bagging Classifier, followed by Decision Tree Classifier.
 - Models with the best Precision are Bagging Classifier, followed by Random Forest Classifier.
-- As an average of both quite good Accuracy and Classifier, Bagging Classifier performed good.
+- As an average of both quite good Accuracy and Precision , Bagging Classifier performed good.

 Models used:
 - Logistic Regression